Emily Kassie: Career

-In 2019, her New York Times documentary on sexual abuse in immigrant detention was used in the senate judiciary hearings on child separation, and subsequently won the World Press Photo award and earned an Emmy nomination.
-In 2020, she won a National Magazine Award for her immersive documentary on immigrant detention and was nominated for a Peabody Award.
-She was named to Forbes 30 under 30 list in 2020.
-In 2021, she directed a Frontline documentary following an undocumented family during the coronavirus pandemic which was nominated for an Emmy.
+In 2019, Kassie's New York Times documentary on sexual abuse in U.S. immigration detention was presented during Senate Judiciary Committee hearings on family separation and received a World Press Photo award and an Emmy nomination.
+She won a second National Magazine Award in 2020 for her reporting on immigration detention, which was also nominated for a Peabody Award.

-After smuggling into Taliban territory with PBS Newshour correspondent Jane Ferguson to report on their imminent siege of Kabul, Kassie was part of the PBS NewsHour team to win the Overseas Press Club award for a series on the fall of Afghanistan in 2021.
+In 2021, Kassie directed a Frontline documentary following an undocumented family during the COVID-19 pandemic, which received an Emmy nomination.
+That year, she reported from Taliban-held Afghanistan with PBS NewsHour correspondent Jane Ferguson ahead of the fall of Kabul.
+Their reporting formed part of PBS NewsHours coverage of Afghanistan that received an Overseas Press Club Award.